PoroshMondal/EducationFrontEnd/README.md

-# BjitEducationFrontEnd
+# EducationFrontEnd
-This is Bjit Education app front end part for Android, iOS and Browser
+This is Education app front end part for Android, iOS and Browser